YangLu1031/cloud-builders/Beta/README.md

 Our analysis of usage of Cloud Builders with the hosted Cloud Build service reveals that only a small number of users will experience incompatible changes.
-Please see the `README` file for each builder where we will highlight compatibility issues that surface.
+When compatibility issues surface that go beyond the three general issues noted above (tool version, `entrypoint`, and OS or platform), we will add notes to the relevant `README` for the tool to highlight these issues.

 ### Migration Paths